ric2b/Vivaldi-browser/chromium/chrome/browser/chromeos/printing/doc/cups_printer_management.md

 The `CupsPrintersManager` class is the top-level object responsible for providing information about available printers of all 4 types to all consumers.
-It is instantiated on demand, and is not intended to be a long-lived structure;
-it should be destroyed when its immediate usefulness is complete.
+It is a BrowserContextKeyedService; only one exists for the duration of the browser session.
+It's destroyed at the end of the current browser session.

 It provides this information both via an Observer interface, for consumers that require live updates to changes in availability, and also via a simpler "Give me